FontoXML/fontoxml-cms-browser/README.md

 }
 ```

+* Use `insertOperationName` to disable the primary button based on the operation state.
-The only properties to set for this browser are the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel`.
+* The browser icon, title and primary button label can be set with the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel` respectively.

 For more information, see the {@link operation/open-document-template-browser-modal} operation.